souosam/souosam/README.md

-- 👋 Hi, I’m @souosam
+- 👋 Hi, I’m @souosam (Samuel Almeida)
-- 👀 I’m interested in html and studying
+- 👀 I’m interested in Html and studying it
 - 🌱 I’m currently learning html
-- 📫 How to reach me: samuel.armeida@gmail.com <- e-mail   souosam#1135 <- Discord
+- 📫 How to reach me:
+e-mail: samuel.armeida@gmail.com
+Discord: souosam#1135

+Thx for reading.

 <!---
 souosam/souosam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.